EventStorming

 “Can’t do system thinking without visualisation.”

-Big problems need visualisation even more than small ones; we need different tools for that.
+Big problems need visualisation even more than the small ones; we need different tools for that.

 EventStorming breaks the space limitation while staying in the physical space.
 The paper roll provides the illusion of an unlimited modelling surface, and the lo-fi notation based on coloured sticky notes lowers the barrier to active contribution.

-Put another way: you don’t need to lose detail if you have enough space.
-You can see the forest and the trees just walking around the room.
+Put another way: there’s no need to lose detail if you have enough space.
+You can see the forest and the trees just by walking around the room.

 Massive parallel contributions can quickly turn into a mess.
 The different formats have different facilitation strategies to keep the workshop in “the zone”.